- AdTech

 The mechanics:

 For decentralized identity advertising, the implications are significant.
 You can run targeted, addressable advertising without ever holding raw PII.
 Identity becomes portable across platforms, interoperability that walled gardens fundamentally cannot offer.
 Fraud drops dramatically because every credential is cryptographically verified.
 And consent becomes auditable, which is increasingly a regulatory requirement, not a nice-to-have.
+Read more about ad fraud and the trust problem in ad networks: advertisers vs. publishers.

 The challenges are real: wallet adoption is growing but uneven, account recovery is messy, partner interoperability requires standards alignment (W3C Verifiable Credentials and Decentralized Identifiers specs are leading), and most enterprises are still learning how to integrate DID into legacy stacks.
 According toindustry reports, 2026 is the year DID adoption is expected to reach critical mass in enterprise applications: particularly supply chain, B2B transactions, and any sector where trust verification creates friction.